 Note: You can edit the consent form by going to Consent Manager > Consent forms.

 - In When visitors don’t consent, you can pick one option:

 - Collect data using a 30-minute cookie: You’ll use a 30-minute cookie to collect session data.
-You won’t recognize new and returning visitors.
-You’ll see data about visitor’s country.
+You won’t recognize new and returning visitors, but you’ll get data on the visitor’s country.
 Visitors’ IP addresses will be fully masked.

 - Collect data without using cookies: You won’t create or store any cookies on visitors’ browsers.
-Nothing will be stored on visitors` devices.
-You won’t recognize new and returning visitors.
-You’ll see data about visitor’s country.
+Nothing will be stored on visitors’ devices.
+You won’t recognize new and returning visitors, but you’ll get data on the visitor’s country.
 Visitors’ IP addresses will be fully masked.

-Note: Some triggers in Tag Manager create cookies to work correctly.
+Note: Some triggers in Tag Manager create cookies to function correctly.
 If you use one of the following conditions in triggers, we’ll set a cookie:

 - Event condition > Traffic source